nginx/unit-docs/source/configuration.rst

 Applications
 ************

-Each app that Unit runs is defined as an object in the :samp:`/config/applications` section of the control API; it lists the app's language and settings, its runtime limits, process model, and various language-specific options.
+Each app that Unit runs
+is defined as an object
+in the :samp:`/config/applications` section of the control API;
+it lists the app's language and settings, its runtime limits, process model, and various language-specific options.

 .. note::

+   Our official
+   :ref:`language-specific packages <installation-precomp-pkgs>`
-   Our official :ref:`language support packages <installation-precomp-pkgs>` include end-to-end examples of application configuration, available for your reference at :file:`/usr/share/doc/<module name>/examples/` after package installation.
+   include end-to-end examples of application configuration, available for your reference at :file:`/usr/share/doc/<module name>/examples/` after package installation.

 Here, Unit runs 20 processes of a PHP app called :samp:`blogs`, stored in the :file:`/www/blogs/scripts/` directory:

 .. code-block:: json